 In the Christian community across the world there are a variety of theological positions.
 However two of these have gained widespread support and – whilst disagreeing with one another – have both been highly influential in the formulation of belief.
 And it is important to stress again that these are theological constructs.
 The earliest of the two has been termed ‘Covenant Theology’ (mainly formulated and codified in the 17th century): the other being ‘Dispensationalism’ (with its origins in the 19th century).

 The former is a central plank within Presbyterian churches around the world and across the (Presbyterian) denominational spectrum.
 The latter originated in the UK (pioneered by those within what became the Plymouth Brethren), but crossed the Atlantic to become hugely influential in the late 19th century.
 Dispensationalism informed the belief of the pentecostal churches at the start of the 20th century and has, since then, expanded both denominationally and geographically.

 Covenant Theology (CT) developed two principal terms to describe its dual covenant interpretational framework viz. a Covenant of Works and a Covenant of Grace.
-(Some argue that there is only one covenant – the Covenant of Grace.
-Others include a Covenant of Redemption between the Father and the Son.)
+(Some argue that there is a third covenant; the Covenant of Redemption between the Father and the Son.)
 These theological terms have been employed to develop a whole range of doctrines and, because of the influence that they have had, we will (d.v.) come back to these later in more detail.

 This term – again simply speaking, but remembering that it is a theological expression, not a biblical, one – covers the continuous period from the Fall until the final consummation and Kingdom come.